 Required Academic Progress and GPA Requirements

-All Golden Gate University students are required to achieve and maintain “good” academic standing as they progress toward completion of their degree or certificate programs.
+Students are required to achieve and maintain “good” academic standing as they progress toward completion of their degree or certificate programs.
 Students who are not in good academic standing will be placed on academic probation, and may eventually be academically disqualified from the university, under the standards described below.

-To maintain “good” academic standing and to be conferred a degree or to be awarded a certificate, undergraduate students are required to achieve a cumulative grade-point average of 2.00 “C” or higher in all courses taken at Golden Gate University.
-Students whose GPA falls below the minimum GPA requirement will be placed on academic probation.
-The probationary period will be the lesser of 12 units or the units remaining for degree completion, during which time the student must achieve the minimum required 2.00 cumulative GPA.
-All undergraduate students on academic probation must consult with their academic advisors for approval to register for courses each term.
-Students on academic probation will be officially removed from probationary status after the trimester term in which they achieve the minimum required GPA.
-Under no circumstances may a student continue taking courses once it becomes mathematically impossible to achieve a 2.00 cumulative GPA in the time remaining in the probationary period without retaking previously completed courses.
+To maintain “good” academic standing and to be conferred a degree or to be awarded a certificate, undergraduate students are required to achieve a minimum 2.00 (“C” average) cumulative grade-point average (GPA) in all courses taken at Golden Gate University.
+Students whose GPAs fall below the minimum GPA requirement will be placed on academic probation.
+The probation period will be the lesser of 12 units or the units remaining for completion of their academic programs, during which time students must achieve the minimum required 2.00 cumulative GPA.
+Undergraduate students who are on academic probation must consult with their academic advisors and receive approval of their courses prior to registering each academic period.
+Students will be officially removed from probation status after the completion of the trimester term in which they achieve the minimum required GPA.
+Under no circumstances may a student continue taking courses once it becomes mathematically impossible to achieve a 2.00 cumulative GPA in the time remaining in the probation period without retaking previously completed courses.

-To maintain “good” academic standing and to be conferred a degree or to be awarded a certificate, graduate students are required to achieve at least a 3.00 cumulative grade-point average (GPA) in the academic programs in which they are enrolled.
-A student’s program GPA is calculated using all courses taken at GGU that are applicable to the academic program’s requirements, including: prerequisites, graduate program proficiency courses, graduate program foundation courses, undergraduate courses taken to satisfy graduate program foundation requirements, required courses and electives.
-Coursework that is completed at other institutions or at GGU prior to completing an undergraduate degree may be used to satisfy graduate program requirements, but this coursework will not be used in the calculation of the student’s program GPA, with the exception of designated Pathway Programs coursework, which may be used to satisfy both undergraduate and graduate degree requirements for certain academic programs.
+To maintain “good” academic standing and to be conferred a degree or to be awarded a certificate, graduate students are required to achieve a minimum 3.00 (“B” average) cumulative grade-point average (GPA) in the academic programs in which they are enrolled.
+Students’ program GPAs are calculated using all courses taken at GGU that are applicable to their academic program requirements, including: prerequisite courses, proficiency courses, foundation courses, undergraduate courses taken to satisfy graduate program foundation requirements, required courses, and elective courses.
+Coursework that is completed at other institutions or at GGU prior to completing an undergraduate degree may be used to satisfy graduate program requirements, but this coursework will not be used in calculating students’ program GPAs, with the exception of designated Pathway Programs coursework, which may be used to satisfy both undergraduate and graduate degree requirements for certain academic programs.

-In addition to achieving an overall minimum 3.00 GPA, graduate students must earn a grade of “C-” or better in order for a course to be used to satisfy the program’s requirements.
-If needed, students may repeat courses or replace elective courses with additional elective courses to raise their program GPA to meet the minimum GPA requirement.
+In addition to achieving an overall minimum 3.00 GPA, graduate students must earn a grade of “C-” or better in order for courses to be used to satisfy their program requirements.
+Students may repeat required courses or repeat/replace elective courses with other elective courses to raise their program GPAs to meet the minimum GPA requirement.
 However, prior to completion of the repeat or replacement courses, the original course grades will continue to be included in their program GPA calculations.
 Consequently, students may be placed on academic probation until they raise their program GPAs, as described below.
 Regardless of whether students repeat courses or replace them with different courses in their program GPA calculations, their original courses and grades will continue to appear on their academic transcripts.

-Students whose GPA falls below the minimum GPA requirement stated above will be placed on academic probation.
-The probationary period will be the lesser of nine units, or the units remaining for degree completion, during which time the student must achieve the minimum required GPA.
-All graduate students on academic probation must consult with their academic advisors for approval to register for courses each term.
-Students on academic probation will be officially removed from probationary status after the trimester term in which they achieve the minimum required GPA.
+Students whose GPAs fall below the minimum GPA requirement stated above will be placed on academic probation.
+The probation period will be the lesser of nine units, or the units remaining for completion of their academic programs, during which time students must achieve the minimum required GPA.
+Graduate students who are on academic probation must consult with their academic advisors and receive approval of their courses prior to registering each academic period.
+Students will be officially removed from probation status after the completion of the trimester term in which they achieve the minimum required GPA.

-When a student’s degree is conferred, the student’s cumulative GPA and unit calculations are recorded on the transcript with the degree information.
-The student’s cumulative GPA and unit calculations restart from zero if the student completes additional coursework after the degree is conferred.
-Thus GGU will apply courses from previous graduate and undergraduate academic programs toward satisfying the credit and course requirements of a student’s second (third, fourth, etc.) graduate academic program, if appropriate, but this coursework will not be used in calculating the student’s program GPA for any subsequent academic program, with the exception of designated Pathway Programs coursework, which may be used to satisfy both undergraduate and graduate degree requirements for certain academic programs.
+When students degrees are conferred, their cumulative GPAs and unit calculations are recorded on their transcripts along with the degree information.
+Students’ cumulative GPA and unit calculations restart from zero if they complete additional coursework after their degrees are conferred.
+Thus GGU will reapply courses from previous graduate and undergraduate academic programs toward satisfying the credit and course requirements of students’ second (third, fourth, etc.) graduate academic programs, if applicable, but this coursework will not be used in calculating students’ program GPAs for subsequent academic programs, with the exception of designated Pathway Programs coursework, which may be used to satisfy both undergraduate and graduate degree requirements for certain academic programs.

 In addition to achieving an overall minimum 3.00 GPA, doctoral students must earn a grade of “B-” or better in order for a course to be used to satisfy the program’s requirements.
 Students may repeat courses or complete extra elective courses if needed to raise their program GPAs to meet the minimum GPA requirement.

-Doctoral students whose GPA falls below the 3.00 (B-average) cumulative grade point average requirement will be placed on academic probation.
-The probationary period will be the lesser of eight units, or the units remaining for degree completion, during which time the student must achieve the minimum required GPA.
+Doctoral students whose GPA falls below the 3.00 (“B” average) cumulative grade point average requirement will be placed on academic probation.
+The probation period will be the lesser of eight units, or the units remaining for degree completion, during which time the student must achieve the minimum required GPA.
 All doctoral students on academic probation must consult with the director of the doctoral program for approval to register for courses each term.
-Students on academic probation will be officially removed from probationary status after the trimester term in which they achieve the minimum required GPA.
+Students on academic probation will be officially removed from probation status after the trimester term in which they achieve the minimum required GPA.